Deployment strategy

 Quick Start Deployment on K3S WITH HELM

-The best way to install AudioMuse-AI on K3S (kubernetes) is by AudioMuse-AI Helm Chart repository
+The easiest way to install AudioMuse-AI on K3S is with the AudioMuse-AI Helm Chart repository.

 - Prerequisites: